juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 //picture of a bunch of mouths

 #Highlithing the teeth
-Now a quick technique to highlight the teeth on the mouth region is inverting the image pixels, this is converting the image to the negative image
+Now a quick technique to highlight the teeth on the mouth region is inverting the image pixels, this is converting the image to the negative image, there may be other methods but this particulary one worked well for me.

 //code for extracting the negative image
 //picture of mouth enhanced with negative pattern
+//picture of a bunch of negative mouths

-This pre-processing will help a lot our convolutional neural network, but also note that we are doing this because in this particular case we are working with small sets of data, we had millions of images we could easily pass the entire image to the net and it will surely learn teeth features.
+This pre-processing step will help a lot our convolutional neural network to learn features easier, but also note that we are doing this because in this particular case we are working with small sets of data, if we had millions of images we could easily feed the entire image to the net and it will learn teeth features for sure.

 #Data Augmentation
-Because we are working with small sets of data we need to augment our data, this creates artificial data using a bunch of common techniques, for this particular case we are going to do the following transformations for each image in our dataset.
+Because we are working with small sets of data we need to create syntetic data aka data augmentation, for this particular case we are going to do the following transformations for each image in our dataset to get almost 10x times more data.

-* Mirroring
+* Mirroring of mouths
 Foreach image we are going to create a mirrored clone, this will give us 2x the data.
 //example of mirroring with a muct image
-* Shearing
+* Shearing of mouths
 Foreach image we are going to make small rotations, specifically -30,-20,-10,+10,+20,+30 degrees of rotation this will give us 8x the data.
 //example of shearing with a muct image
-* Scaling
+* Scaling of mouths
 Foreach image we are going scale it by small factors, this will give us 2x the data
 //example of scaling with a muct image